seamustuohy/luci_tutorials/luci_debugging.md

     user.notice luci: 1
     user.notice luci: }

-If you want to capture just the luci logger output you can use grep to capture "luci" lines only.
+If you want to capture just the luci logger output you can grep for only "luci" lines.
 When combined with tail this can be a powerful way of watching your program.

     # logread -f |grep luci